-We have been a board of seven, but are looking to expand to nine directors, with up to four open seats for this election.
+We currently have an eight-member board of directors.
+We are looking to expand to nine members this year, with up to three open seats available in the upcoming election.
 The Co-op seeks a diverse pool of candidates representing different backgrounds and experiences.
 Many different skills and expertise add value to our board.
-Most importantly, we are looking for people who are enthusiastic and committed to the Co-op's mission and work.
+Most importantly, we are looking for people who are enthusiastic and committed to the Co-op and its work.

-This board represents all the Owners in determining appropriate organizational performance.
+The co-op's board represents the co-op's owner-members, and is ultimately responsible for directing the co-op's success.
 We are engaged primarily in developing the vision and long-term viability of MCM.
-We do not run the store nor do we have direct control over the daily operations of it.
-The board operates under "Policy Governance" - a board governing system that emphasizes values, vision, and the empowerment of both board and staff.
+We do not run the store, nor do we have direct control over its daily operations.
+The board operates under "Policy Governance" - a board governing system that emphasizes values, vision, and empowerment of both board and management.

-Please review the enclosed materials and if you would like to submit a request for candidacy, complete the attached application and send electronically to brad@maplecitymarket.com or drop off at the store.
-The Recruitment Committee then reviews all applications and presents a slate of candidates to the whole board for approval.
+Please review the enclosed materials and if you would like to submit a request for candidacy, complete the attached application and send electronically to gm@maplecitymarket.com or drop off at the store.
+The Recruitment Committee will review all applications and present a candidate slate to the board as a whole for approval.
 Please do not fail to contact us at through this same email address if you have any questions.
-You may also reach out to any current board members.
+You may also reach out directly to our board at board@maplecitymarket.com with questions.